sukhera/uptime-monitor/README.md

 ### Automated Development Workflow

-The project includes comprehensive automation for all development tasks:
+The project includes comprehensive automation for all development tasks with security scanning and quality assurance built-in:

 #### Complete Setup (One Command)
 ```bash